 Choose the area or infrastructure the application relates to.

 Goals and activities of the infrastructure

 Reflect on the ethical issues that may arise for the infrastructure’s activities, and describe these.
 Describe also the planning for addressing ethical dilemmas that may arise.
 If no ethical issues are raised, please justify this.

 The description may cover a maximum of 4 000 characters including blank spaces.
 This is approximately one A4 page in Arial, font size 11, single line spacing.

 The scientific plan shall consist of a brief but complete description of the infrastructure.
-It shall cover a maximum of 8 page-numbered A4 pages in Arial, font size 11, single line spacing and 2.5 cm margins, including any images.
+It shall cover a maximum of 8 page-numbered A4 pages in Arial, font size 11, single line spacing and 2.5 cm margins, including any figures.
 Note that the key references requested shall be attached to the application, as a separate appendix (see under the heading “Key references” below).

 1. Scientific justification of the infrastructure/overview of the scientific field

-2. Importance for societal benefit and innovation
+2. Societal relevance and innovation

 - Describe the types of activities in organisations outside academia, such as business or the public sector, that may benefit from the infrastructure and/or the results that arise from its development or use.